 Before cataract surgery, corneal topography has become a standard examination.
 It allows precise analysis of the shape and regularity of the cornea, screening for certain conditions, and optimizing the choice of intraocular lens.
-Julien Gozlan, M.D., ophthalmic surgeon in Paris 16, explains how corneal topography makes cataract surgery safer and more personalized.
+Dr Julien Gozlan, ophthalmic surgeon in Paris 16, explains how corneal topography makes cataract surgery safer and more personalized.

 What is corneal topography?